 Most interfacing made by Pellon is nonwoven.
 As a result, the material is not produced by modern looms or weaving machines, but from melting or “bonding” fibers together.
 Pellon interfacing does do not have a “grain.”
 This means it does not matter which direction you lay the Pellon next to the main fabric.

-- You can find Pellon in several weights, depending on how flexible or stiff you want your mask.
+You can find Pellon in several weights, depending on how flexible or stiff you want your mask.
 Some people like a more flexible “give” to the mask, so it hugs their face.
-Many people prefer a mask to be a bit stiff (but made of soft fabric) so that it does not fall down from their nose when they are talking.
+Many people prefer a mask to be a bit stiff, but made of soft fabric.
+No one wants a mask to fall down from their nose when they are talking.

 Here is a look at the characteristics of various types of Pellon® appropriate for use as filters in mask making: